GrindCrusher/wise-software-docs-storage/enterprise/04-customers/02-account.md

 ![](https://wiselibrary.blob.core.windows.net/docs/Windows/CustomerAccount.png)

 If the customer is participating in your Rewards program, select their Reward Level from the Rewards drop-down.
-See our video on Customer Settings for how to define Reward Levels.
+Reward levels are defined in the customer settings.

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_11.c4439a5c.png)

 Select the Type for the customer from the second drop-down.
 Customer types are used as subsets of customers for billing output.
-See our video on Customer Settings for how to create or edit Customer Types.
+Customer Types are defined in the customer settings.

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_12.ca937c53.png)